2019 Mercedes-Benz CLS spy shots and video

 The car's platform is the familiar MRA design that currently sits in the C-Class and E-Class.
 It means the choice of rear- or all-wheel drive, a standard 9-speed automatic, and plug-in hybrid capability.

-In the United States, the standard powertrain should be Mercedes’ new turbocharged 3.0-liter inline-6.
-Above this is expected to sit a new Mercedes-AMG CLS53 also packing an inline-6 albeit with a high-powered electric motor to boost output to V-8-like levels.

-2019 Mercedes-AMG GT 4 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-There won’t be a direct rival to AMG’s existing CLS63, as the Affalterbach tuner is planning its own fastback sedan previewed by the GT concept unveiled at the 2017 Geneva auto show.
-We've also spied prototypes for this model which is tipped to be called a GT 4 and on sale in mid-2018.
+There won’t be a direct replacement for AMG’s existing CLS63, as the Affalterbach tuner is planning its own fastback sedan previewed by the GT concept unveiled at the 2017 Geneva auto show.
+We've also spied prototypes for this model which is tipped to be on sale in mid-2018.
 Although prototypes for AMG's sedan resemble the CLS, they have a lower and wider stance along with unique designs for the lights and grille.

 Look for the redesigned CLS to also arrive in showrooms during 2018.
-A reveal is rumored for later in 2017.
+A reveal has been confirmed for this month's 2017 Los Angeles Auto Show.

-Unfortunately, there won’t be a repeat of the wagon body style, referred to as a CLS Shooting Brake.
+Unfortunately there won’t be a repeat of the wagon body style, referred to as a CLS Shooting Brake.
 The body style, which wasn't offered in the United States, hasn’t proven popular.

 Email This Page